Insurance in GermanyThe Checklist for Newcomers 2026

 Do I need liability insurance?

 Not mandatory but highly recommended.
-Covers damages to others from about 5 EUR/month.
+Covers damage to others - affordable policies cost only a few euros per month.

 Which to get first?

 1. Health insurance (mandatory), 2.
-Liability, 3.
+Personal liability, 3.
 Household, then others as needed.

-We work with partners including Tarifcheck.
-This comparison is free and non-binding.
-Last updated: January 2026.
+Advertising notice (Werbehinweis): We work with affiliate partners including Tarifcheck and may receive a commission (Provision).
+The comparison is free and non-binding for you.
+Last updated: June 20, 2026.
 This is not insurance advice.

 Ready to Compare Insurance?